This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 1. Borough Market, London Bridge

-Indeed, half the fun is the hustle and bustle and ducking and diving among the market’s stalls and laneways before deciding where to splash the cash.
+Indeed, half the fun at London Borough Market on Saturdays is the hustle and bustle and ducking and diving among the market’s stalls and laneways before deciding where to splash the cash.
 We’d recommend you walk around first to get the lay of the land before making your choices.

-If you are on a budget you can also do Borough Market cheaply – some incredible bread and sweet treats can be bought for around the £1 mark (but you can also break the bank with oysters or incredible cheese if you so desire).
+If you are on a budget you can also do Borough Market cheaply – some incredible bread and sweet treats can be bought for around the £1 mark (but you can also break the bank with oysters or incredible cheese if you so desire – now that is a super Saturday!).

 2. Maltby Street Market, Bermondsey

 Food, glorious food!
-Possibly the most appetising market on our Saturday market summary, Maltby Street Market is a foodie fave of ours and we return here on numerous occasions.
+Possibly the most appetising market on our best London Saturday market list, Maltby Street Market is a foodie fave of ours and we return here on numerous occasions.

-The laneway setting is so unusual, tucked away amongst the railway arches and various industrial warehouses.
-It feels quite different to the usual Saturday market fare – the selection of stalls here is huge, with an international twist; from Taiwanese waffles to delicious french canales, your stomach will be satisfyingly sorted.
+Maltby Street Market feels quite different to the usual London Saturday market fare – the selection of stalls here is huge, with an international twist; from Taiwanese waffles to delicious french canales, your stomach will be satisfyingly sorted.

-We’d also recommend a Maltby Street tasting and tipple session as it sits along the famous Bermondsey Beer Mile.
-One of the breweries themselves (Hiver) is literally next door to the market.
+We’d also recommend a Maltby Street Market tasting and tipple session as it sits along the famous Bermondsey Beer Mile (all the Bermondsey Beer Mile Breweries are open on Saturdays).
+In fact, one these breweries (Hiver) is literally next door to the market – try their honey beer!

-You can also visit Maltby Street during the week as several of the restaurants and wine bars are open, but the main street food market itself is only open Friday to Sundays.
+You can also visit Maltby Street during the week as several of the restaurants and wine bars are open, but the main Maltby Street food market itself is only open Friday to Sundays.
 Read more in our Maltby Street market guide >

 3. Broadway Market, Hackney, East London

-A traditional tidbit of food and craft stalls (sometimes described as a ‘Victorian working street market’), Broadway Market comes alive on Saturdays with a huge line of market stalls lining the main high street.
+A traditional tidbit of food and craft stalls (sometimes described as a ‘Victorian working street market’), Broadway Market in east London comes alive on Saturdays with a huge line of market stalls lining the main high street.

 During the week, Broadway Market is coffee culture central with lots of nice bars, cafes and deli style affairs to choose from.